Dragonblaze123/Lime-OS/README.md

-  clean                                 -To autremove any unwanted files update chromium                       -To update your chromium info                                  -To show the developer
+  clean                                 -To autremove any unwanted files update chromium                       -To update your chromium info                                  -To show the developer reboot                                -To reboot your Raspberry pi delete OS                             -To Delete the Lime-OS and Assiant

                                                    Deleting the Lime-OS

 if you don't like it and you wish to remove the OS there is no big deals at ALL.